 The bottom line

 DRM is unavoidable for studio content and overkill for everything else.
-Pick a multi-DRM service early, package with CMAF + CBCS, and use PlayReady for Roku, Widevine for Fire TV, FairPlay for Apple TV.
-OTT Engine ships DRM-ready by default - book a demo to see how it integrates with your existing content rights stack.
+Pick a multi-DRM service early, package with CMAF + CBCS, and use Widevine for Roku, Fire TV, and Android, FairPlay for Apple, and PlayReady for Windows and Xbox.
+OTTEngine ships DRM-ready by default - book a demo to see how it integrates with your existing content rights stack.

 Frequently Asked Questions